EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 .. note::

     You do not need to have second human scores for *all* responses to use this option.
 The human-human agreement statistics will be computed as long as there is at least one response with numeric value in this column.
-The value for responses which do not have a second human score should be left blank.
+For responses that do not have a second human score, the value in this column should be blank.

 .. _flag_column_rsmtool:

 flag_column *(Optional)*